Integrated Dual Disorders Treatment

 - dual diagnosis is associated with a variety of negative outcomes, including higher rates of relapse, hospitalization, violence, incarceration, homelessness, and serious infections such as HIV and hepatitis

-- the parallel but separate mental health and substance abuse treatment systems so common in the United States deliver fragmented and ineffective care.
+- the parallel but separate behavioral health and substance abuse treatment systems so common in the United States deliver fragmented and ineffective care.

 The goal of dual diagnosis interventions is recovery from two serious illnesses.
 In this context, "recovery" means that the individual with a dual diagnosis learns to manage both illnesses so that he or she can pursue meaningful life goals.